Table of Contents

 Architecture for multi-store visibility

-Managing security standards across dozens or hundreds of locations requires a centralized view that does not sacrifice local detail.
+Managing security standards across dozens or hundreds of locations requires a centralized view that doesn't sacrifice local detail.

 Centralized oversight